apaleyes/arduino-advent-calendar/README.md

 # Simple advent calendar on Arduino

-Idea of the calendar is: somehow find out the current day of month, assuming it is already December, and then light up as many leds  as there are days into the month.
+Idea of the calendar is: find out the current day of month, assuming it is December, and then light up as many leds as there are days into the month.
 Note that this implementation counts down to New Year, so it uses 31 led.

 Components used in the circuit:
 1. Arduino Uno